domcross/fhem-skill/README.md

 * Hey Mycroft, where is *name of person*

 ## TODO
+ * Optimize retrieval of devices
+ * New intents (light scenes and dimmer control, shutters and door locks, etc.)
- * Script intents processing
+ * ...?
- * New intent for opening/closing cover entities
- * New intent for locking/unlocking lock entities (with added security?)
- * New intent to handle multimedia/kodi

 ## Contributing
 All contributions welcome:
  * Fork